Feyerabend/bb/workbook/README.md

 5. *Peer collaboration and reflection*: Teachers can encourage group work where students use the LLM collaboratively, asking them to reflect on what insights came from each team member versus the LLM.
-Evaluating these reflections can reveal how well students can integrate and synthesize information from different sources, including AI tools and peer discussions.
+Evaluating these reflections can reveal how well students can integrate and synthesise information from different sources, including AI tools and peer discussions.